20071057kaixin/LearningRepresentation/MLP/1_1/README.md

     c. initialize to be Glorot distribution

         Average loss began with the smallest point and decreased slowly to converge.
-        Using this setup, model can converge to the lower loss values.
+        Using this setup, model can converge to zero with best performance.